-Hundreds of wild horses seek water and shelter along the Lower Salt River
+Where to see wild horses along the Lower Salt River

 The spirit of the Wild West remains alive in some parts of Arizona by bands of horses that roam and graze freely.

-While it’s estimated that fewer than 500 mustangs remain in Arizona, people who visit known refuges for the horses have a good chance of spotting them.
+While it’s estimated that fewer than 500 mustangs remain in Arizona, you have a good chance of spotting them if you visit known refuges for the horses.
 One such concentration of these wild horses is along banks of the Lower Salt River.

-Want to see these horses in person?
-Try this spot:
+Where can I go to see wild horses in person?

-For the protection of the horses, it’s important to keep your distance.
+For the protection of the horses, it’s important to stay at least 50 feet away from the horses.
 Don’t approach them or try to feed them.

 1 Comment